RedisBloom/RedisBloom/docs/commands/bf.insert.md

-BF.INSERT is a sugarcoated combination of BF.RESERVE and BF.MADD.
-It creates a new Bloom filter if the `key` does not exist using the relevant arguments (see BF.RESERVE).
+Creates a new Bloom filter if the `key` does not exist using the specified error rate, capacity, and expansion, then adds all specified items to the Bloom Filter.

-Next, all `ITEMS` are inserted.
+This command is similar to `BF.MADD`, except that the error rate, capacity, and expansion can be specified.
+It is a sugarcoated combination of `BF.RESERVE` and `BF.MADD`.

 ## Required arguments